dannysteenman/vscode-cloudformation-snippets/README.md

 If you have a feature request or an issue, please let me know on [Github](https://github.com/dsteenman/cloudformation-yaml-snippets/issues)

+## Tips and tricks

+ If you want to boost your productivity even more with VS Code and CloudFormation.
+Check [this article](https://dannys.space/level-up-cloudformation-with-vs-code) I wrote to help you level up your templating game!

 ## Legal

 All content of the YAML file has copyright by Amazon Web Services, Inc. or its